What Is Bombogenesis? Everything You Need To Know

 Typically only a few times per year.
 The last one that comes to memory was October 27, 2021.
 When it happens close to our coastline, you know it.
 It almost always means a big precipitation and wind event.

 Check out the forecast central pressures (in millibars) for Saturday’s storm – from 1008mb at 4 p.m.
-Friday to 976mb 24 hours later, a drop of 32 millibars.
+Friday to 967mb 24 hours later, a drop of 41 millibars.

 Classic bombogenesis!